Reed Arts Grant Experience (RAGE)

 Eligibility: Applicants, in good academic standing, must normally be returning to Reed (or going on an approved study abroad program) for the following fall; however, applications involving graduating seniors may be considered when the reasons for choosing a graduate are compelling.
 This fellowship is open to the following declared majors: Art, Dance, Music, and Theatre.

 Students may apply to multiple opportunities, but a student cannot hold this fellowship at the same time as another summer award, including the Locher, the Rothschild, and department awards.

-Application: By 12:00 p.m. on March 16, 2022 all applicants should upload their application online using this link.
-Bundle items 1-4 (in that order) into one document before uploading.
+Application: By 12:00 p.m. noon on March 6, 2024, all applicants should upload their application online by applying in Handshake.
+Bundle items 1–4 (in that order) into one PDF document before uploading.
 Applicants must address all aspects of the application.

-- A résumé describing your relevant work, volunteer and course experience.
+- A 1–2 page (maximum) resume describing your relevant work, volunteer, and course experience

 - Project description (no more than 1,500 words) detailing the project you plan to undertake.

 - Why is this project important at this moment?
 What does your research seek to say, provoke, or question?

 - What are the theoretical frameworks that underpin your project?
 Please cite specific artists, theoreticians, scholars, and/or texts and clearly explain how they relate to your project.
 Also include a short (5-10 sources) annotated bibliography.

 - Describe how the opportunity will benefit your educational progress and/or how it relates to your career goals.